 Winter is the perfect season for soup, and nothing satisfyies like a nourishing pot of warm homemade bone broth.

-This simple, mineral-rich soup is made by simmering marrow and knuckle bones with water, vegetables and herbs.
+This simple, mineral-rich soup is made by simmering beef bones with water, vegetables and herbs.
 Oven roasting the bones and veggies beforehand will definitely enhance the flavor of the finished soup.
 (Note: Avoid using brassicas veggies like cauliflower, broccoli etc., or beets as they will lend an off-taste to your broth.)

 Buy our grass fed and finished Beef Bones shipped straight to your door!

 The secret to this soup is cooking it "low and slow."
 As the broth reduces, the bones render gelatin which is a good source of glucosamine and chondroitin that supports joint health.
 Adding a little cider vinegar to the water will also help release minerals from the bones.
 This delicious soup is rich in protein and can easily be absorbed by the body.
 It can also be added to other dishes to boost flavor and nutrition.

 Stemple Creek Ranch grass-fed and finished organic beef bones make delicious bone broth, but you may also substitute our pastured lamb bones if you prefer.

 - 4 pounds grass fed & finished Stemple Creek Beef Bones (a mixture of marrow, knuckle and/or neck bones) with a little meat on them.